hblakely/hblakely/README.md

 Database - saving us a chunk of change.

   A new language is cool, but without a proper developement environment for that language our developers wouldn't be as effective as we'd like.
-Repurposing WaveMaker's web IDE allowed us to make typie typie into clickie clickie, speeding up developement.
-VRC's insurance system customers could now appreciate a faster build-time for customer application services.
+Repurposing WaveMaker's web IDE allowed us to make "typie-typie" into "clickie-clickie", speeding up developement.
+VRC's insurance system customers could now appreciate a faster build-time for custom application services.

 -------------------------------------
 #### HIATUS ####